chevcast/shotgun/README.md

 ### The `invoke` function and the result object.

 The `shell.execute()` function always returns a result object.
-You may have noticed in our example command above that this object gets passed into the `help` and `invoke` functions.
-You are allowed to add any properties you wish to this object, though it is not recommended that you overwrite this object altogether as shotgun will add context information to it for you; if you overwrite this object you will lose this information.
+You are able to access this result object from within your command module's `invoke` function via the `this` keyword; it is often a good idea to assign `this` to a variable in order to maintain reference to it.
+You are allowed to add any properties you wish to this object, though it is not recommended that you overwrite this object altogether as shotgun will add context information to it for you; if you overwrite this object you will lose this information and your app may exhibit unexpected behavior.

 The result object contains helper functions.
-While you could manually push an object to the lines array on the result object, it is far more convenient to use the provided helper functions.
-Below is an example of using the `log()` function.
+While you could manually push an object to the lines array on the result object:

     exports.invoke = function (options, shell) {
+        this.lines.push({
+            options: { charByChar: true },
+            type: 'log',
+            text: 'This is an example of manually adding a line of text to the lines array.'
+        });
+    };

+It is far more convenient to use the provided helper functions:

+    exports.invoke = function (options, shell) {
         this.log('This is an example of using the log() function.');
     };

-Some functions, such as `log()` take an options object if needed.
-In the case of `log()` this object is added to each line object in the lines array.
+The text helper functions such as `log()`, `warn()`, `error()`, and `debug()`, accept an options object as a second argument if needed.
+This options object is added to the line object before the line object is added to the lines array.

     exports.invoke = function (options, shell) {
         this.log('If possible, the UI should display this line bolded, italicized, and underlined.', {